suredone/wpzoom/README.md

 2. Visit the API key settings page at Settings > WP Zoom Settings and enter your JWT token keys.
 Link is yourdomain.com/wp-admin/options-general.php?page=wp-zoom-settings.
 Visit Zoom Marketplace for instructions on generating your JWT keys at https://marketplace.zoom.us/docs/guides/auth/jwt.

+== Shortcode Usage ==

+WP Zoom provides 4 shortcodes, a summary is provided in the list below.

+1. [zoom_webinar] - Table list of upcoming webinars.
+2. [zoom_calendar] - Calendar of upcoming webinars.
+3. [zoom_recording] - List of webinar recordings with audio playback or download.
+4. [zoom_register] - Registration form for a given webinar.

+=== Shortcode [zoom_webinar] ===

+The Zoom Webinar shortcode has 5 attributes available.
+No attributes are required so you can use the shortcode as [zoom_webinar].

+Attribute "include"

+This is a filtering attribute that will search the title of your webinars and only show webinars that have the string specified in the include attribute.
+All other webinars will be removed from the list.

+Example: [zoom_webinar include="Weekly Scrum"]

+In the example above only webinars with the string "Weekly Scrum" in the title will be shown on the list.

+Attribute "exclude"

+This is a filtering attribute that works in the opposite manner as "include", where Webinars with a matching string in the title will be removed from the list.

+Example: [zoom_webinar exclude="Private Meetings"]

+In the example above webinars with the string "Private Meetings" in the title will be removed from the list.

+Attribute "hide"

+This attribute allows you to change the title of the webinar shown by removing the matching part of the title.

+Example: [zoom_webinar hide="Approval "]

+In the example above webinars with a title such as "Q1 Budget Approval Meeting" would be displayed as "Q1 Budget Meeting".
+Note that if you're removing words in the midst of the title you may also want to remove extra spaces, which is why the example shows "Approval " instead of "Approval".

+Attribute "days"

+The days attribute allows you to specify how many days forward of the current date you want webinars to be listed.
+It allows you to setup for instance a 7-day or 30-day list of upcoming webinars, excluding any webinars beyond that time period.

+Example: [zoom_webinar days="7"]

+In the example above the list will show only webinars with a date in the upcoming 7-days.

+Attribute "registration"

+The registration attribute enables you to choose between "internal" or "external" registration for each webinar in the list.
+The default if you do not provide this attribute is "internal", which means that the WP Zoom webinar registration form will be linked from each webinar listing.
+Switching to external results in the register link pointing to the zoom.com registration form.

+If using the external (zoom.com) registration form, make sure it is publicly accessible.

+If using the internal (WP Zoom) registration form (default option), make sure you've set the "Registration Page" option under WP Zoom settings in the WP Admin at Settings > WP Zoom.

+Example: [zoom_webinar registration="external"]

+In the example above we switch to using external registration and the registration link will point to the webinar registration form at zoom.com.

+=== Shortcode [zoom_calendar] ===

+@TODO

+=== Shortcode [zoom_recording] ===

+@TODO

+=== Shortcode [zoom_register] ===

+@TODO

 == Changelog ==

 # 1.0.0